alpinelife37/project-10/README.md

 ### DESCRIPTION

-Node app that quickly generates a team directory with information on the manager, and all the engineers and interns you add.
+Node app that quickly generates a team roster with information on the manager, and all the engineers and interns you add.

 ![Example profile](./lib/example.png)